 Many Iceland visitors are needlessly put off from the idea of freshwater fishing once they learn the amounts that Eric Clapton and Prince Charles have paid to cast for salmon.
 However, cheaper salmon permits can be found, and lake fishing for trout and arctic char is downright inexpensive.
 Virtually every village has reasonably priced fishing locales nearby, and permits, when necessary, are easily purchased at the local gas station.
 The Veiðikortið fishing card gives you access to lakes around the country.

 Iceland has over a hundred self-sustaining salmon rivers, of which 20 fall into the elite class.
 Most elite rivers are leased to private clubs, and fishing these rivers usually means booking through the club, staying at the club lodge, and using club equipment and guides.
 Less expensive permits tend to be a simpler and more straightforward matter.
 Most rivers have a strict fly-fishing-only policy.

 Fishing season for many lakes, including most lakes in the Veiðikortið network, is restricted to May through September.
 Some lakes remain open all year, even for ice fishing.
-Salmon season cannot exceed 90 days per river, and the dates are usually set from the first half of June to the first half of September.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.